Best HDR TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best HDR TVs you can buy in 2019.

 Finally, Advanced HDR by Technicolor is a format made by LG and video specialists Technicolor.
 As such, LG is the only TV maker so far to support it, though we're yet to see any content mastered in the format.

-Last year's LG C8 was our TV Product of the Year, and its successor, the C9 is very much in contention for the same Award this year.
+Last year's LG C8 was our TV Product of the Year, and its successor, the C9, has brought home the same Award for LG this year.
 The panel for this LG TV is broadly the same, but extra processing power and AI smarts have brought unexpected picture improvements, making the best even better.
 Contrast is glorious, colours are rich and vibrant, and detail levels are exemplary.

 Considering it's around the bottom of the 2019 range in terms of its speaker system, it sounds really rather good, too – although we would, as ever, recommend buying a quality sound system to do justice to the fabulous picture.